ethereum/ethereum-org-website/README.md

 ### 📱 Use

 - This page is for the person who wants to get started using Ethereum, but doesn’t know how.
-- This page will stay limited to 3 sections: Apps, Ether, and Wallets
+- This page will stay limited to 3 sections: Dapps, Ether, and Wallets
 - We will rotate the list of dapps on this page frequently!
 - Useful contributions include: submitting suggestions for dapps to rotate onto this page, submitting suggestions for better links about Ether or Wallets.